afourmy/pyNMS/README.md

 ## Failure simulation

 It is possible to simulate the failure of one or several devices and see how it impacts the network routing and dimensioning.
 A trunk can be set "in failure" from the right-click menu.
-For the failure to be considered, it is required to trigger the update of all routing tables, then route the traffic flows.
+For the failure to be considered, it is required to trigger the update of all routing tables, then route the traffic flows again.
 On the same example as above, we see that the router is now load-balancing the traffic on two paths only, and the total traffic flow is computed accordingly.

 ![Failure simulation](https://github.com/mintoo/networks/raw/master/Readme/failure_simulation.PNG)